AugustTimes77/Organizational_App/README.md

 # Organizational_App by AugustTimes77

+!!
+NO LONGER IN DEVELOPMENT, HAVE SWAPPED OVER TO USING PRISM IN THIS PROJECT FOR PROPER SYSTEM ARCHITECTURE !!
+!!
+Feel free to look at any mistakes I made and poke fun but the newer version is under a similar name with Prism included !!

 This is a small organizational app I am building as a side project, the main reason I am building this is to learn the .NET framework to become more familiar with it and prepare myself for later situations where I will build more complex applications.